Officials across Florida rethink condo inspection polices

 Florida’s beachfront high-rises take a beating from storms, saltwater and sea air, which can wear down concrete and rust rebar.
 There isn’t a mile of Florida’s coastline that hasn’t been affected in one way or another by hurricanes and tropical storms in the past 40 years — with some areas taking multiple hits.

-Although construction standards improved when statewide building codes were strengthened in the 1980s, the quality before then was often questionable, said Brett Turner, a project manager in southwest Florida who has been in the construction industry for 45 years.
+Although construction standards improved when statewide building codes were strengthened in the 1980s, the quality before then was often questionable, Brett Turner, a project manager in southwest Florida who has been in the construction industry for 45 years, said.

 “Up until the late ’80s, there virtually were no inspections.
 Our codes were horrible.
 So any building or house that was built prior to 1986 is suspect,” Turner said.
 “It was the Wild West — whatever you could get away with if you were making a buck.”